ArrowM/Queue-Bot-2/README.md

 # Queue-Bot
-**Queue Bot** provides live queues of users.
+**Queue Bot** is a Discord bot that provides Live queues of users.
 Customizable.
 Easy to use.
+Built with Discord.js

 [⛑️ Support](https://discord.gg/RbmfnP3)
 [🗃️ GitHub](https://github.com/ArrowM/Queue-Bot-2)